-- Many couples don’t use full time / all in professional photographers.
+- Most couples don’t use full time / all in professional photographers.

 - To decrease cost basic services are cut (coverage time, 2 photographers, number of images, image editing)

-- The market average starting price is $2487 for a photographer but these packages do not include what you need and are often an elopement size.
+- The market average starting price is $3345 for a photographer but these packages do not include what you need and are often an elopement size.

 Cost Implications of Being A Wedding Photographer

-Before you get too excited about 39.1% of people spending under $1200 on a wedding photographer consider things from the perspective of a wedding photographer and consider how many weddings you would need to shoot to make a living.
-According to the U.S. Census Bureau the average Denver income was $66,870 in 2014.
+According to the U.S. Census Bureau the average Denver income was $66,870.
 That means to be a true professional you would need to shoot about 55 weddings to make $30,178 after taxes.
 This assumes you have no overhead business expenses (equipment, marketing, insurance, travel, etc) which is not possible so the number is likely more like 80 weddings per year.
-That means to be a professional at that level you really would need to put less time into the photography (editing, selecting images, meeting with a couple) to keep up with the workload.
+That means to be a professional at that level you really would need to put less time into the photography (editing, selecting images, communicating with a couple) to keep up with the workload.
 You would also need to cut corners in expenses by download images online and only offering prints online to save your time and cost.
 The equipment used by those in this category are likely older and rather used which increases the likelihood of failure.
 We shoot with $6,000-$8,000 in our hands at any given moment.
 Using over $60k in photography equipment and having the overhead of liability insurance, marketing, and travel makes it nearly impossible to operate under a certain price.
-This is likely why 42% of wedding photography “businesses” under $1200 have gone under the past year in Denver.
 So what does this mean for you?
 Cost savings increases your risk of not having the kind of photography you would want.

 Photography Business Costs Breakdown by Dollar